Myths of a job as a graduate management consultant

 4. 'A career in consulting means you're always travelling.'

 This very much depends on the consultancy, with operational consultants typically spending more time on client site than strategy consultants.
-At Credo the vast majority of our work is led from the London office.
+At Teneo Consulting the vast majority of our work is led from the London office.
 When our consultants are working away from home we try to enforce a policy of coming back to the office on Fridays.
-This way Credo consultants are in regular contact with colleagues and very rarely spend a weekend away from home.
+This way Teneo consultants are in regular contact with colleagues and very rarely spend a weekend away from home.

 5. '‘Consultants are overpaid.'